Juggling for Programmers

 WHEN TOPX TOSSX

-which declares that when the state TOPRIGHT occurs, the right hand should initiate a toss and when TOPLEFT occurs, the left hand should initiate a toss.
+occurs, the left hand should initiate a toss.
 A little thought will show that this is a complete description: The juggling process will continue in a self-perpetuating way since each toss creates a state of the system that triggers the next toss.

 How can this model that turned juggling into a people procedure be applied as a teaching strategy?
 First, note that the model of juggling made several assumptions:

-1. that the learner can perform TOSSRIGHT and TOSSLEFT
+- that the learner can perform

 Now, we translate our assumptions and our people procedures into a teaching strategy.